The Congressional Review Act: Defining a “Rule” and Overturning a Rule an Agency Did Not Submit to Congress

 the statutory definition of rule.
 It then explains how

-Congress can use the CRA to review rules that agencies did
+Congress can use the CRA to review covered rules that

 Types of Agency Actions the CRA